tonethar/IGME-230-GDD-Spring-2018/notes/web-apps-9.md

 <hr>

 ### ** *Try This!* **
-- Add a "What is your Quest?" dropdown with values like "I seek the Holy Grail" and "To end injustice!", and store the chosen value in localStorage.
+- Modify *webstorage-1.html* by adding a "What is your Quest?" dropdown with values like "I seek the Holy Grail" and "To end injustice!".
+Then store/restore the chosen value in localStorage.

 <hr>